sst/sst/www/docs/constructs/cron.md

 description: "Docs for the sst.Cron construct in the @serverless-stack/resources package.
 This construct creates a CDK event rule."
 ---

-The `Cron` construct is a higher level CDK construct that makes it easy to to create a cron job.
-You can create a cron job by hanlder function and specifying the schedule it needs to run on.
+The `Cron` construct is a higher level CDK construct that makes it easy to create a cron job.
+You can create a cron job by handler function and specifying the schedule it needs to run on.
 Internally this construct uses a [EventBridge Rule](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-events.Rule.html).

 ## Initializer